Joy-the-boy/Joy-the-boy/README.md

 - 👋 Hi, I’m @Joy-the-boy
 - 👀 I’m interested in python
-- 🌱 I’m currently learning pytho
+- 🌱 I’m currently learning python

 <!---
 Joy-the-boy/Joy-the-boy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.